rayhog/aviator-jekyll-template/_documentation/overview.md

   ![API Image](/images/ov_ex.png){: .img-responsive}
   <br>

-  #### Technopedia data structure
+  #### Nodes in the Technopedia graph database

   In the Technopedia graph database, data categories are represented by nodes, which represent entities such as software or hardware.
 Nodes are somewhat equivalent to a records classification that stores a specific data category such as hardware.
   <br>
   <br>

-  The following diagram shows an overview of the Technopedia API endpoints, and some nodes and relationships in the Technopedia database.
+  The following diagram shows an overview of the Technopedia API endpoints, some nodes, and relationships between nodes in the Technopedia database.

   <br>